connectivecpp/chops-net-ip/README.md

 # External Dependencies

-The libraries and API's have minimal (as possible) library dependencies (there are heavy dependencies on the C++ standard library in all of the code).
-There are more dependencies in the test code than in the production code.
+The libraries and API's have minimal (as possible) library dependencies (there are heavy dependencies on the C++ standard library in all of the code). ~~There are more dependencies in the test code than in the production code.~~

+All the dependencies listed below have links that will take you to the library or repository.

 Production external dependencies:

 - Version 1.12 (or later) of Chris Kohlhoff's [`asio`](https://think-async.com/Asio/) repository is required.
 Note that it is the stand-alone library, not the Boost Asio implementation.
 - Version 0.9 (or later) of [`utility-rack`](https://connectivecpp.github.io/utility-rack), which is a repository in the same GitHub account as Chops Net IP (`shared_buffer.hpp` and `erase_where.hpp` are required).
 - ~~Version 0.1 (or later) of Martin Moene's `expected-lite` library.~~
 - Version 1.65.1 (or later) of the [Boost library](https://www.boost.org/).
+We are currently using version `1.69.0`.

 Test external dependencies: